 The expiration date helps protect against the potential counterfeiting of transit tickets, in addition to making routine design changes.
-Tickets are produced with an expiry date of at least 2 years out and are pulled from the shelf a year in advance.
-This provides ample time (a year or more) for the purchaser to use any tickets they have purchased.
 As a courtesy and a sign of good faith, Edmonton Transit also allows expired tickets to be exchanged for new tickets at the Edmonton Service Centre for the first 30 days after the expiry date.

 For business travellers looking for a receipt for transportation costs to the airport, we recommend that you purchase a strip of adult tickets.
 Tickets can be purchased via our online store.
 ETS is currently unable to provide receipts for one-time fare purchases.

 For University of Alberta staff, your staff ONEcard is only valid for limited LRT use between South Campus and Kingsway/Royal Alex LRT stations.
 This pass only allows travel between the University campuses and is not valid for bus service.
 This pass does not require a sticker, but must be clearly marked "Staff".
 The staff ONEcard can not be used with other ETS fare product programs such as children under 12 and under ride ETS free.